 Securing employee accesses is as important as giving one

 The fact the employees’ access to apps must be well secured cannot be stressed enough.

-So, let’s go the old school way and better be safe than sorry.
+So, let’s go to the old school way and better be safe than sorry.

-Undeniably, when the employees’ access are secure, the entire organization benefits significantly, here’s how;
+Undeniably, when the employees’ access is secure, the entire organization benefits significantly, here’s how;

 Evokes trust in the employees